XLearning-SCU/LLaVA-ReID/README.md

 #### 3. Prepare Dataset and LLaVA Model

-Download annotation of [Interactive-PEDES](https://huggingface.co/datasets/XLearning-SCU/Interactive-PEDES-v1) and annotations and organize your dataset as follows:
+Download annotation of [Interactive-PEDES](https://huggingface.co/datasets/XLearning-SCU/Interactive-PEDES-v1) and organize your dataset as follows:

 ~~~bash
 tree -L 3